PSEA is a community of education professionals who make a difference in the lives of students every day.

 Additionally, ChatGPT4 has greater processing capabilities and is much more multilingual than its predecessor.
 Both ChatGPT3 and ChatGPT4 are capable of human language and multiple programming languages, which increases their usage.
 Version 4 can write computer code, and even help you deploy it and create websites.

-GTP5 is only the stuff of rumors at this point, but it’s safe to expect with its release – probably in the next year or two – that we’ll see another algorithmic leap in capability that will have far-reaching implications for nearly every sector of society.
+It seems reasonable to expect that with each new product release in this space, we’ll continue to see algorithmic leaps in capability that will have far-reaching implications for nearly every sector of society.